-Medicare Supplement plans range in price by state, county, zip code, and individual—based potentially on gender, age, height/weight, tobacco status, and possibly other factors.
+Medicare Supplement plans range in price by state, county, zip code, and individual-based potentially on gender, age, height/weight, tobacco status, and possibly other factors.
 Each insurance company will generally require slightly different health screening questions and charge different rates.
-The chart below shows the different plans and starting from cost for each plan type.
+The chart below shows the different plans and starting costs for each plan type.

 There aren’t very many variables you can alter in order to get a lower price on your monthly premium.
 Your age, your location, your overall health, and other serious circumstances – like whether or not you still smoke, for example – can all work against you.
 But you can work back against those by shopping around and comparing premiums between providers.
 Just take a look at what seniors like you are paying for their Medicare supplement insurance right now in your area:

 Most Popular Medicare Supplement Plans in Ohio

 As you can tell from our enrollment statistics by plan type from above, Medigap Plan F is the most popular option for senior citizens living in Ohio.
 Plan F has long been the most popular plan since its inception.
 It is an easy sell for agents.
 Plan F covers 100% of the gaps in Medicare coverage and has the most benefits out of any Medigap plan.
 Plan F is also the most expensive plan, as you would guess.
 Agents also typically get paid the highest commission when selling Plan F, so it is important to understand the benefits to determine if this plan is truly best for your needs.